abansod/abansod.github.io/content/en/about/index.md

 My name is Akshay Bansod.
 I'm software architect and developer from Pune, India

-I work as a Tech Lead at ThoughtWorks.
+I work as Tech Lead at ThoughtWorks.